wrbaldwin/da-week/Labs/Redshift-Basics.md

 	saletime timestamp);
 ```

-7. Get the role ARN for myRedshiftRole (you created this earlier) and copy it.
+7. Get the role ARN for myRedshiftRole (you created this earlier) and copy it into a text editor.
 It should look something like:

 `arn:aws:iam::011592912233:role/myRedshiftRole`

-8. Run these COPY commands to load data into your Redshift cluster.
-For each command, replace the text in <red> with your ARN.
+8. Copy the following commands and replace <iam-role-arn> with the ARN from above.
+Run these COPY commands in SQL Workbench/J to load data into your Redshift cluster.
+These commands will take several minutes to execute.
 ```
 copy users from 's3://awssampledbuswest2/tickit/allusers_pipe.txt' credentials 'aws_iam_role=<iam-role-arn>'